Diseases of civilization

 What’s Linoleic acid?

-Linoleic acid (LA) is an omega-6 (n-6 PUFA) fat which is considered essential to human and animal function.
+Linoleic acid (LA) is an Omega 6 fatty acids (n-6 PUFA) fat which is considered essential to human and animal function.
 To head folks off at the pass, n-6 fats are found in all natural foods, plants and animals, so this isn’t something you need to avoid entirely – it’s not possible, nor necessary.
 There are three major fat types.
 LA is a polyunsaturated fat (PUFA) .
 It’s joined by monounsaturated fats (MUFA) such as oleic acid (named for olive oil) and saturated fats (SFA) such as stearic acid (named for steers, beef) or palmitic acid (named for palm oil).
 Fish oil is also a PUFA, but of the omega-3 variety (n-3 PUFA).

 The rancidity of PUFAs is the root of the problem